FerriLaura/market_pulse_project/README.md

 Next, the project computes key financial metrics for each sector:
 - mean annual return, which measures expected performance;
 - volatility: which measures risk or uncertainty (standard deviation of returns);
-- variance: which represents the spread of returns (square of volatility).
+- variance: which represents the spread of returns (square of volatility);
+- Sharpe ratio: measures risk-adjusted performance (how much excess return a sector generates per unit of risk).

-To annualize these three metrics, the script assumes 252 trading days per year (that is the average number of business days in financial markets).
+To annualize the metrics, the script assumes 252 trading days per year (that is the average number of business days in financial markets).

 Annualized mean = daily mean * 252
 Annualized volatility = daily volatility * radq(252)

+The Sharpe ratio is computed as:
+Sharpe Ratio = (mean annual return - Rf)/Volatility
+where Rf is the risk-free rate, set to 2%, consistent with typical short-term Treasury yields.

-The results are saved in outputs/sector_summary.csv
+The results are saved in outputs/sector_summary.csv.

 ### 5. Correlation analysis
 To explore how sectors move together, the code computes a correlation matrix of sector's returns.
 This is a way to measure the strenght of the realtionship between sectors: